Skip to content

 Let’s get hunting

 Fossilised animals and plants can be as teeny-tiny as a seed, or as gigantic as a tyrannosaurus leg bone.
 They can be found anywhere – even in your garden – but they’re most easily spotted near the seashore on beaches, under rocks or by rivers.
-A great place to look for fossils and bones is on the Jurassic Coast (the clue is in the name), which stretches from Devon to Cornwall.
+A great place to look for fossils and bones is on the Jurassic Coast (the clue is in the name), which stretches from Dorset to Devon.

 Investigate your find

 So you’ve found a fossil – now it’s time to take a closer look.
 Feel the weight and shape of the fossil with your hands.
 What do you think it was?
 Are there any parts missing?
 What lines and detail does it have?
-You could make a rubbing of the fossil with paper and a crayon, draw a picture or take a photograph for a memory book.
+You could make a rubbing of the fossil with paper and a crayon, draw a picture of it or take a photograph for a memory book.

 Where has it come from?

 Fossils and bones are often washed across the sea, so your discovery may have travelled many miles.
-Use your imagination to think about the sort of land that it once lived in.
+Use your imagination to think about the sort of land it once lived in.
 Where in the world do you think it came from?
 How old do you think it is?
 And what other animals and plants did it live alongside?
 Ask your friends for their ideas too – it could make for a great story.

 Surprise treasures